hazemfahmyy/Object-Detection-in-an-Urban-Environment/README.md

 ### Dataset Analysis
 The implementation and original images for the exploratory analysis of our dataset can be found in the [Exploratory Data Analysis](Exploratory+Data+Analysis.ipynb) notebook.

-It is obvious that the dataset is highly imbalanced (.
+It is obvious that the dataset is highly imbalanced.
 Light conditions vary heavily across the dataset, with sunny conditions (leading to bright images with high contrast) as well as rainy/foggy conditions (causing reflections and blurs in the images) alike.
 Also, there are recordings of night drives.
 Image distortions can be observed as well, especially on the image edges.
 ![](experiments/EDA.png)
 The mentioned imbalances in the dataset are visualized below, based on 1000 images from the training dataset.
 The diagram displays the percentage of objects per object type across all sampled images, and it can be seen that there are roughly 125x more vehicles than bicycles, which make up for only ~0.6% of all objects.
 Our model is likely to overfit on vehicles, while performing less optimal on bicycles.
 ![](experiments/EDA_pie.png)

 ### Cross-validation